OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 ### 5. The CloudFormation Stack is a nice option for Amazon, but I don't like it.
 I want more control

-You can always deploy everything by yourself.
-To do so, check [Deploying OpenVidu on Ubuntu](deployment/deploying-ubuntu/){:target="_blank"} section.
+You can always easily deploy everything by yourself with Docker.
+To do so, check [Deploying OpenVidu on premises](deployment/deploying-on-premises/){:target="_blank"} section.
- What platforms are supported by OpenVidu?

 ---

 ### 6. What are STUN and TURN servers and why do I need them?